Research ( full-time, part-time)

 Your supervisors will meet with you regularly to provide advice and guidance with your studies and with the writing of your thesis.

-Find out more about our supervisors on our School of Allied Health staff profiles – search by area of expertise.
+Find out more about our supervisors on our School of Allied Health and Social Care staff profiles.

 Our striking, modern campus sits by the riverside in Chelmsford's University and Innovation Quarter.